The Four Box Model Can Support Workplace Transformation

 Within an organization, various divisions, departments and jobs require different resources and ways to operate, and the best managers identify the right boxes for each workflow.
 It’s necessary to identify which box relates to your team members and discover the possibilities of improving the processes to bring the most out of your employees.

-Our Masters Certificate in Municipal Leadership program inspired by the Four Box Model is divided into three individual modules spanning a total of 14 days over 5 months.
+Our Masters Certificate in Municipal Leadership program inspired by the Four Box Model is divided into 3 individual modules spanning a total of 14 days over 5 months.
 The goal of the program is to equip municipal managers to effectively lead their municipality into the future.

 Schulich ExecEd provides academic advising to help you identify resources and support for your program.
 To learn more about program information and program requirements, contact an advisor today.